 The formula for the percentage of students scoring proficient or above in a subject area of the CST is the total number of students scoring proficient or advanced in all grade levels on a subject area of the CST divided by the total number of students tested in all grade levels on that same subject area on the CST.

 More information about the CSTs can be found on the CDE STAR Web page.
-The data used to populate this chart can be found in the SARC downloadable data tables for the corresponding year on the CDE SARC Web page.

 Percentage of English Learners (ELs) Making Progress in Learning English